 LET’S BE FRIENDS ON PINTEREST!
 WE’RE ALWAYS PINNING TASTY RECIPES

 Chalupas are traditional fried, boat shaped bread from central and southern Mexico.
 The chalupa bread is then typically topped with cheese, salsa, and lettuce.
 Chalupas are thick and about the size of a flour or corn tortilla shell.
 They are crispy on the outside and soft on the inside.

 Taco Bell serves chalupas as part of their regular menu.
-Their chalupa shells are often crispier than homemade and contain options for toppings such as tomatoes, refried beans, lettuce, cheese sauces, and sour cream.
+Their chalupa shells are often crispier than homemade and contain options for toppings such as tomatoes, refried beans, or even with our Copycat chipotle sofritas lettuce, cheese sauces, and sour cream.

 Our homemade chalupas are a tasty alternative to Taco Bell’s famous recipe.
 Additionally, they are super easy to make, and you don’t even have to leave home to eat them.

 You’re going to need two sets of ingredients for the chalupas.
 First set is for the dough and chalupa shell itself.
 The second set is for topping the chalupas.
-You can pick and choose what toppings you like, if you prefer, or serve fully loaded chalupas to your family.
+Then, you can pick and choose what toppings you like, if you prefer, or serve fully loaded chalupas to your family.